CirclesUBI/circles-iac/ansible/README.md

 - Locally create a new user  with htdigest: `htdigest -c httpd-pwd-file traefik NEW_USER`.
 It will prompt to add a password.
 Please make sure this is a strong password.
 - Encode the result in base64: `cat httpd-pwd-file |  base6`
 - The result add in `group_vars/all` under `allowed_users`

+### Kwnown problems

+- In order to have running this setup in vagrant you would need a powerful PC, as required to run Graph Node and an Ethereum Full Node.
+Otherwise the setup will be slow and eventually it can run out of memory.
+The recommendation is to carry on the installation in a different server than your own PC.
+- when url from chart changes then it throws error chart has been added already

+### Pending
+- For now, although the role is created for graphprotocol, this is for new installation from scratch.
+For our current deployment, we mantain our helm chart through helm only.
+There is a README under `helm/graphprotocol` with instructions.